-Please contact the Clinical Director, Professor Gordon Stamp (g.stamp@ahlab.co.uk) with any comments, commendations, complaints or concerns.
+Please contact the Clinical/Laboratory Director, Professor Gordon Stamp (g.stamp@ahlab.co.uk) or email feedback@ahlab.co.uk with any comments, commendations, complaints or concerns.
 Any and all feedback are reviewed during the monthly Service Meeting.

 AHLab value observations or suggestions which will improve the quality of services provided, and we distribute a User Feedback Survey annually (last quarter of the year).
 The result for this will be available on our website and email to the service users by the Laboratory/Quality manager.